 Family court judges have one consideration in mind at all times: what is best for the children.
 When a parent has not committed a crime, harmed the children, or been neglectful in any way, there is usually no reason not to split time evenly.

-At Ashby Law, our attorneys fight for the rights of all of our clients, no matter their gender.
+At Pacific Northwest Family Law, our attorneys fight for the rights of all of our clients, no matter their gender.
 We believe that all parents have a right to care for their children, and will work with you and your former spouse to negotiate a parenting plan which fits your family’s needs.